pkkrsingh877/Messaging-App/README.md

 8. User being able to reject friend request BACKEND
 9. Deal with cookie-parser middleware so that it does not break application
 10. Separate authentication routes from user routes => put login and signup in auth routes
+11. We need to make sure that user is logged in before allowing them to create, update, delete and view posts.
+12. If they try to send requests on protected routes via tools like postman then we need to make sure that they are sent a login page instead.